 Do I need to marinate my perfect steak?

-To answer this question again comes down to the quality of the meat.
+To answer this question, it comes down to the quality of the meat.
 Take a look at the tiers.
 As a rule of thumb, anything in the premium tier needs nothing more than a seasoning of salt and pepper to be a quality meal.
-Heading further down, especially once into the average tier, I recommend creating a marinade for your meat.
-A marinade soaks into the meat, adding an additional layer of flavoring.
+Heading further down, especially once you get into the average tier, I recommend creating a marinade for your meat.
+A marinade soaks into the meat, adding an additional layer of flavoring and making it more tender.
 I prefer a simple marinade—something like equal parts Italian dressing, A1 sauce, and Worcestershire sauce (maybe some lemon).
-I let my steaks soak for a few hours before patting dry.
+I let my steaks soak for a few hours before patting them dry.

 How should I set up my grill?

 I profess: I used to think that if I wanted to grill the perfect steak, then it was as simple as getting the charcoal lit and throwing on the meat.
 After years of study and trial and error, I now understand the science of heat zones.
-Some grill experts recommend three zones, but I prefer just two: Hot and Indirect.
-If you’re using a gas grill, this is obviously easy, but you must pile your charcoal up on one side, leaving the other empty with a charcoal grill.
+Some grill experts recommend three zones, but I prefer just two: hot and indirect.
+If you’re using a gas grill, this is obviously easy, but if you have a charcoal grill, you must pile your charcoal up on one side of the grill, leaving the other empty.
 It requires planning ahead.
 Grilling is about using heat effectively to let the meat cook.

 Once you’ve set your grill up with the proper heat zones, let the grill grates get hot, and then, put your steaks on the hot zone.
 I’ll explain the indirect heat zone in the next section.

 Too much flipping leads to underperforming meat.
 Some grill experts use the 60-40 method, and some suggest an equal 50-50 split.
 Either way, you probably only need one flip.
 This will make sure that you have an equally cooked piece of steak.
 Too much flipping can lead to poking and all the juices leaking out of your steak.